 Publication of clinical results by us can have a significant influence on whether the Genio system is used by physicians.
 We intend to continue investing in clinical studies on the Genio system.
-We are initially targeting markets in Europe, Australia and New Zealand where we have identified a country-specific reimbursement pathway or execution strategy.
-We obtained reimbursement coverage and began marketing in Germany in 2020 and recently obtained reimbursement coverage in Spain and Switzerland, where we expect to begin marketing in 2021.
+We are initially targeting markets in Europe where we have identified a country-specific reimbursement pathway or execution strategy.
+We obtained reimbursement coverage and began marketing in Germany in 2020 and Switzerland in 2021.We generated our first revenue in Spain in 2021 through local funding and we recently began commercialization in Finland in 2022.